 Peter Luger overall score: 79

 What NYC steakhouse review site would be complete without the obligatory Peter Luger entry?
 Luger is synonymous with steak in NYC.
-Within a minute of discussing steak in NYC, someone party to the conversation is guaranteed to bring the place up.
-If I am around, you will also get a story about Bill Murray (see the bar section below).
+Within a minute of discussing steak in NYC, someone privy to the conversation is guaranteed to bring the place up.
+If I’m around, you’ll also get a story about Bill Murray (see the bar section below).

 NOTE: This review was first published in 2011 and was updated a few times since then.

-I’ve gone to Luger’s three times for steak, and I have to buck the trend here and say that I wasn’t super impressed with the flavor.
+I’ve gone to Luger’s at least five times for steak, and I have to buck the trend here and say that I wasn’t super impressed with the flavor.
 It was yummy, don’t get me wrong, but I’ve had better.

 Perhaps Peter Luger was hyped up so much by everyone as the greatest steakhouse in NY that I was expecting too much?
-I don’t think so, because my second and third trips were similar.
+I don’t think so, because my subsequent trips were similar.
 The first two times I ate a variant of the porterhouse cut, and the third time I had both the porterhouse and the rib eye.

 All three times the steak was good, but not awesome.
 You can definitely smell and taste the dry-aged beef flavor on these steaks, but they ultimately lacked seasoning.
 The rib eye also contained a lot of junk gristle on it, unfortunately.